-Install a fire extinguisher in the kitchen and know how to use it.
+Put a fire extinguisher in the kitchen and learn how to use it.

 Keep matches, lighters, chemicals, and lit candles out of kids' reach.

-Screen fireplaces and wood-burning stoves and always keep kids 3 feet away from
+Put a screen fireplaces and wood-burning stoves and always keep kids 3 feet away

 Teach kids never to put anything into the fireplace when it is lit.
 Also make